MWC USA Relays

 --> The other significant rule change is that alternates and line-up changes can be declared much later in the game than previous years.
 So AXCS will keep a lot of options in play until race morning at the point that we know all four (4) skiers for a given line-up have picked up their relay bibs (separate of individual bibs) and are ready to rock n' roll.

---> Because we have a big contingent for MWC2023 and we can only field one relay team per category, in some relay categories we will have tight competition between USA skiers for spots.
+--> Because we have a big contingent for MWC2025 combined with the fact that we can only field one relay team per category, in some relay categories we will have tight competition between USA skiers for spots.
 In some cases, we will drop "bench" skiers down in age to fill spots on younger teams if they are simply faster than some skiers in younger ages.
 In other cases, we will depend on those "bench" skiers to be ready to be alternates in case a named USA athlete can't race (this happens a lot more often than you think).

---> Closer to the MWC, there will be two USA Relay Availability links (Google sheets) posted on the Team USA Information Page.
-One for men, one for women.
-If you would would like to be considered for the USA relays, you are requested to put your name on those sheets.
+--> Closer to the MWC, there will be two USA Relay Availability links posted on the Team USA Information Page (probably Google sheets, but we might use a different app) .
+We'll have one Availability set-up for men and a different one for women.
+If you would would like to be considered for the USA relays, you are requested to put your name on those sheets/polls.
 You need to put what technique you are equipped and ready to do.
-Do not fester about whether you think you'll ever be selected (that doesn't help), just put your name down if you'll race if selected.
-If you won't or can't -- ignore the Availability link.
+Do not fester about whether you think you'll ever be selected (that doesn't help), just put your name down if you'll race if you are selected.

---> On the night after the short distance races (two nights before the MWC Relay), AXCS National Director J.D.
-Downing will sequester himself in his palace of solitude (hotel room) and spend most of the night working out the "named" USA line-ups for all relay categories.
+--> On the night after the short distance races (two nights before the MWC Relay), AXCS National Director JD Downing will sequester himself in his palace of solitude (hotel room) and spend a good chunk of the night working out the "named" USA line-ups for all relay categories.
+Our USA line-ups plus alternates will be posted by the time you wake up on the rest day.

 What criteria is used in this selection process?

-The relay selection process is based on a mixture of head-to-head results from the first two MWC competition days with some weighting towards the "short distance" 10/5km races (because the relay legs are just 5km) -- direct comparison (when available) to other USA and international skiers in the category -- and then (if all else fails) a simple point system (1st American 1 point, 2nd American 2 points, etc. with lower "score" winning out).
+The relay selection process is mostly based on a mixture of head-to-head results from the first two MWC competition days with some weighting towards the "short distance" 10/5km races (because the relay legs are just 5km) -- direct comparison (when available) to other USA and international skiers in the category -- and then (if all else fails) a simple point system (1st American 1 point, 2nd American 2 points, etc. with lower "score" winning out).
+JD also will have watched folks ski and done a fair bit of Q & A beforehand with skiers on who is healthy/fit, who is fired-up to the relay vs. who has to be dragged by the ear to do it, and other factors.

-With some relay categories the relay teams are very easy.
+With some relay categories the relay teams are very easy to name.
 We'll have a top 2 classic and a top 2 skate (or an obvious balance).
-On some age categories, it will be literally splitting hairs between skiers.
-It has taken J.D. literally over an hour to decide between 2-3 skiers in past years.
+But on some age categories, it will be literally splitting hairs between skiers.
+It has taken J.D. literally over an hour to decide between 2-3 skiers for one relay quartet in past years (true story).

-Nothing involving USA relay selection will be done on a whim.
-Every single one of you that make yourself available for the relay will honestly, truly, absolutely be fairly considered for multiple placements (your age group or younger).
+You have an absolute guarantee that nothing involving USA relay selection will be done on a whim or bias for/against any skier.
+Every single one of you that make yourself available for the relay will honestly, truly, and absolutely be fairly considered for multiple placements (in your age group or any younger team that is possible).
 There will be logic and rationale with every selection.
 Feel free to ask J.D. if you have questions.
-It is a guarantee that there will be extensive notes why tight selections go one way or the other.
+It is a guarantee that JD will have extensive notes why very tight selections go one way or the other.

 -- The final submitted USA relay team line-ups as selected by USA National Director J.D.
 Downing will be posted on the Team USA Info Page as early as possible on the morning of the MWC rest day.